Sloddervos66/protocol-starter/README.md

+# DO NOT FORGET TO GET RID OF THE .gitkeep ONLY ONCE YOU HAVE PUT SOMETHING INSIDE THAT DIRECTORY TO NOT LOSE IT

+---

 # Simple TCP Chat — README

 A beginner-friendly end-to-end project that implements a small client-server protocol using **plain Node.js TCP server** on the backend and **plain HTML/CSS/JavaScript** for the frontend.
 Because browsers cannot open raw TCP sockets, a tiny WebSocket → TCP bridge is included so the browser client can communicate with the TCP server.